 What to look for

-File format support: Does it handle your content?
-(Images, PDFs, videos, InDesign, After Effects, etc.)
+File format support: Does it handle your content types?
+Images, PDFs, videos, InDesign files, After Effects comps, audio — the range varies significantly.

-Version control: Can you compare versions side-by-side and track revision history?
+Version control: Can you compare versions side-by-side and track the full revision history?
+This prevents the "which file is the latest?" problem.

 12. Filestage

-Best for: Creative agencies managing client approval workflows
+Best for: Creative agencies managing multi-stage client approval workflows

-- Support for video, images, PDFs, websites, audio, documents
+- Support for video, images, PDFs, websites, audio, and documents

 - Custom branding and white-labeling